OfficeDev/office-scripts-docs/README.md

 - To ask a question about designing Office Scripts or the Office.js API that runs Office Scripts, post your question to Stack Overflow and tag it with the "office-scripts" tag (https://stackoverflow.com/questions/tagged/office-scripts).
 - To report an issue with the Office.js API, create the issue in the [OfficeDev/office-js repository](https://github.com/OfficeDev/office-js), which members of the product team monitor for customer-reported issues.
 - To submit a feature request for Office Scripts, use the feedback button in the Code Editor.
-In the Code Editor task pane's **More options** (**...**) menu, select the **Send feedback** button to share your feature needs and other experiences.
+In the Code Editor task pane's **More options (…)** menu, select the **Send feedback** button to share your feature needs and other experiences.

 ## Copyright